pranavraj575/mewzero/networks/README.md

 Splits network into branches, computed independently.
 * `branches`: REQUIRED parameter, list of lists of layer dictionaries.
   With k lists of layer dictionaries, the network will split into k branches, each computing the network associated with one of the branches.
+  If a list is replaced with `None`, the associated branch will be the identity.
 * `combination`: optional parameter with default `"combination": "tuple"`.
   Determines how to combine the results of branches.
   Works the same as the `combination` argument for the `parallel` layer below.